 - blotches under the skin or in the mouth and nose

 The most effective way of slowing or stopping the progression of HIV is through early diagnosis and appropriate drug therapy.

-The two types of medications used to inhibit the progression of the virus are:
+Two types of medication are used to inhibit the progression of the virus.

 Antiretroviral therapy (ART)

-The medication used to treat HIV is known as antiretroviral therapy.
-This treatment is beneficial for people at all stages of the virus.
-ART suppresses viral activity, increasing the lifespan of people with HIV.
+The medication used to treat HIV is known as antiretroviral therapy (ART).
+This treatment is beneficial at all stages of the virus.

 Doctors can adapt the combination of drugs used to each patient.
-The prescribed schedule of medication should be strictly adhered to in order to ensure its effectiveness and prevent the virus becoming resistant to the drugs.
+The prescribed schedule of medication should be strictly followed in order to ensure its effectiveness and prevent the virus becoming resistant to the drugs.

 Post-exposure prophylaxis (PEP)

 This is an emergency treatment that can be given to someone who believes they have been exposed to HIV within the previous 72 hours.
 It aims to stop HIV from becoming a lifelong condition.